Personal tools

 Concern about expansion of the mental health industry to poor & developing countries.

-This interview by the Boston Globe of professor Arthur Kleinman -- author, psychiatrist, anthropologist, and chair of Harvard University's Department of Anthropology -- touches on the medicalization of psychiatry, and cross-cultural mental health issues.
+This interview by the Boston Globe of professor Arthur Kleinman — author, psychiatrist, anthropologist, and Director of Harvard’s Asia Center — touches on the medicalization of psychiatry, and cross-cultural mental health issues.

-MindFreedom Responds to a Call for "More Money" for Mental Health in Poor & Developing Countries by David W. Oaks — last modified 2007-09-04 16:10
+News Item MindFreedom Responds to a Call for “More Money” for Mental Health in Poor & Developing Countries

 Media are widely covering a news story about global mental health.
 Lancet, the widely-respected medical publication, published a study calling for more money for mental health services in poor developing countries.
 World Health Organization promptly put out an endorsement of this call for more money.
 But MindFreedom asks, "more money for what"?